 Stainless Steel Coils

-To create stainless steel coil, manufacturers put raw stainless steel through the milling process.
+Manufacturers put raw stainless steel through the milling process to create a stainless steel coil.
 This procedure is where the name of steelmaking facilities, “steel mills,” comes from.
 To mill semi-finished casting products from steel, manufacturers use machining tools that use rotary cutters to remove material from the surface of a steel piece.
 These rotary cutters often have multiple cutting points, which move perpendicularly to the axis of the workpiece.
 Unlike the sharp cutting of a blade, rotary cutters work by pushing material off the workpiece in tiny cuts.
 In other words, milling machines work through deformation.
 Milling machines come in a wide variety of configurations, from mini-mills to large, heavy duty gang milling systems, and they may work with or without CNC technology.
-Today, it is more common for milling to be performed with CNC technology than without, as CNC machines allow the milling process to work more efficiently, with more complexity, more repeatability and in greater volumes.
+Today, it is more common for milling to be performed with CNC technology than without, as CNC machines allow the milling process to work more efficiently, with more complexity, more repeatability, and in greater volumes.
 In general, mill machines form stainless steel coil and other stock shapes like billets and ingots with precision and exactness.